 The original Observe design (the front or Washington-side of the Quarter) was created by John Flanagan and first appeared in 1932.
 For the 50 State Quarters series, Flanagan's design was modified by William Cousins: the portrait of Washington was slightly reduced to accomodate the moving of the legends from the Reverse to the Obverse.

 America-the-Beautiful Quarter Series:

-The quarter for the Mount Rushmore National Memorial (located southwest of Rapid City, SD) will be issued in 2013.
-It will be the last coin issued in 2013 and the 20th coin (of 56) in the America-the-Beautiful Quarter series.
+The quarter for the Mount Rushmore National Memorial (located southwest of Rapid City, SD) was issued in 2013, the last coin issued in 2013 and the 20th coin (of 56) in the America-the-Beautiful Quarter series.

-The following quarters will be issued in 2013: White Mountain National Forest (New Hampshire), Perry's Victory and International Peace Memorial (Ohio), Great Basin National Park (Nevada), Fort McHenry National Monument and Historic Shrine (Maryland) & Mount Rushmore National Memorial (South Dakota).
+The following quarters were issued in 2013: White Mountain National Forest (New Hampshire), Perry's Victory and International Peace Memorial (Ohio), Great Basin National Park (Nevada), Fort McHenry National Monument and Historic Shrine (Maryland) & Mount Rushmore National Memorial (South Dakota).